aslivashu/WeLoveQRcodes/README.md

   3. Make changes, add tests/docs if necessary.
   4. Open a pull request describing your changes.

-License
-- Add a LICENSE file to the repo.
-If you want permissive reuse, add an MIT license (common choice).

-How to add this README to the repository
-- Create a branch and open a PR (recommended): git checkout -b add-readme
-  # create README.md and paste this content
-  git add README.md
-  git commit -m "Add project README" git push -u origin add-readme
-  # open a Pull Request on GitHub
-- Or commit directly to main if you prefer: git checkout main
-  # add README.md
-  git add README.md
-  git commit -m "Add README"
-  git push origin main

 If you'd like, I can:
 - Suggest a small code cleanup patch for script.js to remove setTimeout and handle the generated element more robustly (I can provide a patch you can apply),